ivanstedum/ivanstedum/README.md

 </table>

 # **Work Experience**
+## **Software Engineer DevOps**
+### ***Cadence Design Systems***
+- Part of Development, Tools, & Metholodoloiges Team at Cadence Design Systems, a Full Stack Team creating Internal Tools for Product Teams at Cadence
+- Contributed to and maintained the internal company website used by R&D to track code quality, performance, and display GUI of internal tools using PHP, React, and Javascript
+- Improved regression testing efficiency for product by developing a Preliminary Run feature.
+Feature prioritizes testcases that previously failed under similar conditions, speeding up 78% of regression runs and reducing average time by 38%
+- Led a C++ compiler migration analysis by configuring product builds to change C++ compiler to Clang instead of GCC on ARM machines.
+While product performance remained the same, Linux machines running Clang showed a 25% speedup, influencing future build strategy discussions
+- Improved team efficiency by migrating their repository from Mercurial to GitHub, implementing GitHub Actions to establish a robust CI/CD pipeline for automating tests, packaging, and deployment, resulting in faster and more reliable workflows

 ## **Software Engineer Intern**
 ### ***SunPower***
 - Member of the Virtual Power Plant team, a backend system connecting utility companies to SunPower customers Utilizing Python, FastAPI, gRPC, and SQL.